-It's not recommended to run 5-6 or more capture sources without Xclient enabled.
+It's not recommended to run 5-6 or more capture sources without enabling the Xclient.
 Contact us if you have this requirement.

 Each Blackmagic Capture source can only be played on one display or zone at a time.
 If you need to display the source on more than one panel, you need to enable a Mirror Group.

 Enabling a Mirror Group

 If you are using a Blackmagic Capture source inside Command & Control, check to ensure other displays or zones are not also attempting to access the same source in the Control Center.

 Userful 10.6 includes a Monitoring section that allows you to easily monitor system resource usage.
 For Blackmagic capture, the key indicators are GPU usage and GPU PCI.
 Check to ensure none of the related graphs are showing any signs of maximum load.

 The player back-end can sometimes become confused and not respond properly.
 Putting everything into a should-be-working state and rebooting Userful can sometimes clear up an issue that may not be apparent.

 This is caused by JPEG compression settings to Zero Clients.
 For most applications, this should not be visible at normal viewing distances.
 However, adjusting Advanced Settings to optimize for Text will help clear up the image.

 If the source you're trying to capture is a laptop or PC and your display is not at a broadcast resolution i.e.,